The 9 Best Dividend Growth Stocks to Buy

-You can view them as companies consistently increasing their annual dividend payment, such as the Dividend Aristocrats, which are individual S&P 500 stocks that have raised their dividend annually for 25 consecutive years or more, and are widely considered to be Wall Street's best dividend stocks.
+You can view them as companies consistently increasing their annual dividend payment, such as the Dividend Aristocrats.
+These are individual S&P 500 stocks that have raised their dividend annually for 25 consecutive years or more, and are widely considered to be Wall Street's best dividend stocks.

 Or you can view them by the rate at which they are currently growing their dividends, as well as their top and bottom lines.
 In other words, as both dividend and growth stocks.